-Scott G. Bruce, age 57, was appointed to the Board of Directors on June 29, 2016.
-Mr. Bruce has served as Managing Director of Associated Partners, LP, a private investment partnership focusing on creating, operating and investing in wireless communications companies, since its inception in 2007.
-He is also the chief executive officer and a director of AP WIP Investments, LLC and AP Tower Investments, LLC, both wireless infrastructure holding companies.
+Scott G. Bruce, age 58, was appointed to the Board of Directors on June 29, 2016.
+Mr. Bruce has served as President of Digital Landscape Group, Inc., a publicly listed company engaged in the aggregation of rental streams underlying wireless sites and related businesses, since February 2020.
+Mr. Bruce also has served as Managing Director of Associated Partners, LP, a private investment partnership focusing on creating, operating and investing in wireless communications companies, since its inception in 2007.
+In addition, Mr. Bruce has served as Managing Director and General Counsel of Liberty Associated Partners, LP, a predecessor investment vehicle, since 2000.
+He is also the Chief Executive Officer and a Director of AP WIP Investments, LLC, both wireless infrastructure holding companies.
 Previously, Mr. Bruce was General Counsel and Secretary of Associated Group, Inc., a publicly traded company that owned various communications businesses, from 1994 to 2000, when it was sold to AT&T/Liberty Media.
 He also served as Vice President and General Counsel of Associated Communications Corporation, a publicly traded predecessor company to Associated Group, from 1992 to 1994, when the company sold its cellular telephone businesses to SBC/AT&T. Prior to joining Associated, Mr. Bruce practiced corporate law at Wolf, Block, Schorr and Solis-Cohen in Philadelphia, Pennsylvania from 1987 to 1992.
 Prior to that, he worked as an auditor in the New York office of Touche Ross & Co. (predecessor to Deloitte) from 1983 to 1985.
 In connection with Mr. Bruce's responsibilities at Associated, he has held various board memberships at private companies.
 Mr. Bruce holds an A.B. in History from Colgate University, an M.S.
 (Accounting) from the New York University Stern School of Business and a J.D. from the Villanova University School of Law.